SherryKennedy/Earthquake_Leaflet/README.md

    * Included popups that provide additional information about the earthquake when a marker is clicked.

-   * Created a legend that will provide context for the map data.
+   * Created a legend provides context for the map data.

    * The visualization looks something like the map above.